Building an AI Agent for RAG with Milvus and LlamaIndex

 Once the data is loaded, we need to create a MilvusVectorStore

 object in LlamaIndex to hold it.
 We use OpenAI for both the embedding model and the LLM in this example, so we pass a dimension of 1536.
 The only difference between our Milvus instances that hold the data is the collection name.
+It is also possible to overwrite an existing collection with the same name if necessary.

 If you use Milvus Lite instead of Milvus through Docker Compose, you should also pass the host and port to ensure that you connect to the right port.
 We must get the port from the default server through the listen_port